DuniaMarchiori/liboqs/ASA_docs/README.md

 ## Overview

 This repository implements Algorithm Substitution Attacks on Kyber and Falcon.
-It purpose is to evaluate academic research, thus it is not recommended to be used in a production environment. **Use it at your own risk**.
+Its purpose is to evaluate academic research, thus it is not recommended to be used in a production environment. **Use it at your own risk**.

 ## Installation